Scott Wiseman

 Scott Nigel Kenneth Wiseman (born 9 October 1985) is a current football manager and former professional footballer, who played as a defender, usually being deployed as a right-back.

 Born in England, Wiseman represented the country at youth level before declaring for the Gibraltar national team, for whom he made 38 appearances over a ten-year period.

 Upon his retirement as a player in May 2023, he was appointed Women's Football Development manager for the Gibraltar Football Association.
 He also currently serves as head coach for both the senior and under-19 women's national teams.
-In March 2025, he was as head coach of the men's national team, initially as interim coach.
+In March 2025, he was appointed as head coach of the men's national team, initially as interim coach.

 Club career

 Hull City

 Born in Hull, Humberside, Wiseman had been involved with his hometown club, Hull City, since the age of six and progressed through the youth teams under Billy Russell.
 Wiseman made his senior debut for the Tigers in a 1–1 draw against Kidderminster Harriers in the 2003–04 season.
 Wiseman also made another appearance in the 2003–04 season, in a 3–2 loss against Northampton Town on 10 April 2004.

 Wiseman made only four appearances for Hull City in the 2004–05 season and saw him being loaned out to Boston United on 18 February 2005.
 Wiseman made his Boston United debut the next day, where he made his first start, in a 1–1 draw against Bristol Rovers.
 He also made another appearance for the club against Northampton Town on 26 February 2005 before returning to his parent club.

 He made an increased number of appearances for Hull City in 2005–06, but then spent the first half of the 2006–07 season on loan to Rotherham United.
 Wiseman made his Rotherham United debut, in the opening game of the season, coming on as a substitute in the second half, in a 1–0 loss against Brighton & Hove Albion.
 Wiseman scored his first senior goal, in a match against Leyton Orient on 23 September 2006.
 After making eighteen appearances for the club, where Wiseman was featured in the first team regularly, his loan spell at Rotherham United came to an end in February 2007.